-Microsoft Word: it has the best spelling and grammar checkers, so sometimes the best idea for quality drafting is to start in Word, copy and pasting as plain text, then marking-up the text.
+- Microsoft Word: it has the best spelling and grammar checkers, so sometimes the best idea for quality drafting is to start in Word, copy and pasting as plain text, then marking-up the text.
 Furthermore, the Find and Replace feature in Word is approximately as powerful as regular expressions, but the interface is much easier to understand.

-Notepad++ is simply awesome.
+- Notepad++ is simply awesome.
 I use it for too many things to describe, and I wish the HTML plugins were good enough that I could make this my primary HTML editor.

-bit.ly: shorten URLs, bundle URLs for sharing or private use, track clicks on specific links, and see if anyone has used bit.ly to share a page on your site.
+- bit.ly: shorten URLs, bundle URLs for sharing or private use, track clicks on specific links, and see if anyone has used bit.ly to share a page on your site.

-Microsoft Excel: use it to clean up data, extract data, and to concatenate data.
+- Microsoft Excel: use it to clean up data, extract data, and to concatenate data.
 I used it, for example, to build the list on this index page.

-To build the list on the preceding page, I needed a list of file names, and the Windows Command Prompt is still a useful tool.
+- To build the list on the preceding page, I needed a list of file names, and the Windows Command Prompt is still a useful tool.
 If I had time, I would learn Power Shell, too.

-Microsoft Windows file properties editor allows you to quickly and easily remove metadata from files so that you can protect your privacy.
+- Microsoft Windows file properties editor allows you to quickly and easily remove metadata from files so that you can protect your privacy.
 Right click a file, choose properties, click details, and read the options.

-Soft Hyphenator takes your HTML, text, and language, and adds soft hyphens.
+- Soft Hyphenator takes your HTML, text, and language, and adds soft hyphens.
 I’m not sure how soft-hyphens will affect Google Translate, but it makes my English-language pages prettier.

-FAR – Find And Replace searches for files and allows you to rename them, or most useful, find and replace within the files you designate.
+- FAR – Find And Replace searches for files and allows you to rename them, or most useful, find and replace within the files you designate.
 It is incredibly powerful because of REGEX, but still pretty simple to use.
 The documentation is good enough (but not great) that if you are not a REGEX master (before I started using FAR, I was terrible at REGEX), you can probably fumble your way through the process and do some incredible work.
 The program takes a long time to load, but it make thousands of changes of thousands of files at blazing speeds.
 Warning: I have not taken the time to confirm the following possible bug, but it might exist.
 I mostly use FAR on HTML files.
 My personal preference for formatting HTML files is to put </html> on the last line of the file, alone, and without a blank line after it.
 I believe that sometimes when I run FAR, it will strip the last line of text and leave a blank line.
 Therefore, I had hundreds of files without a closing </html> and then started losing closing body elements.
 I added a blank line (in REGEX \r\n) at the end of every file, and the problem has stopped.
 It has other cool features, such as removing all blank lines from selected files (except for the last line!) or removing leading and trailing whitespace.
 But, it has annoying quirk: if it opens a file to remove whitespace or extra lines, it changes the file modification date even if it doesn’t change anything.

-Because that is what I own and that is what I now how to use.
+Because that is what I own and that is what I know how to use.
 I have an MCSE from ancient times, so my knowledge of Microsoft products is deeper and wider than the average user.
 Furthermore, my knowledge of other operating systems is poor enough that I have trouble using them.
 Inertia is powerful, hence, Microsoft operating systems.
 I don’t pirate software, so I have to use the tools available to me, which is why I use things like Microsoft Office Picture Manager.